isblab/desmosome/scripts/README.md

 ### Alphafold

-We employed [AF2-Multimer](https://github.com/deepmind/alphafold) on all protein-pairs of interest.
-The best predicted PDB for each protein-pair as well as the input sequences are found in protein-pair specific directories in `analysis/alphafold` (without the `.pkl` files due to space constraints).
-The script `alphafold_analyze.py` generates the pLDDT/PAE figures (not used in paper, needs the `.pkl` files), contact maps used in the paper and the interface lists.
-The script accepts a folder containing the best performing model (`ranked_0.pdb`), the `ranking_debug.json` file to identify the corresponding `.pkl` file, and the corresponding `.pkl` file.
-Generated PAE/PLDDT figures and the contact lists are uploaded (`results/alphafold_analysis_output`).
-Note that the PAE matrix returned by AF2-Multimer is not strictly symmetric, hence, the contacts between chain A -> B and B -> A can differ.
-For the paper, we use the former, even though the overall disagreement between the two is minimal.
+We employed [AF3](https://alphafoldserver.com) on all protein-pairs of interest, as well as the full ODP.
+The script `alphafold3_analysis.py` prints the confidently predicted interface residue pairs (pLDDT>70.0 for both, PAE <5.0 and CA within 10 A from each other).

 ----